$\ell^p\big(\mathbb Z^d\big)$-estimates for discrete operators of Radon type: Maximal functions and vector-valued estimates: Introduction

 Moreover, the constant $C_p$ is independent of the coefficients of the polynomial mapping $\calP$. \end{main_theorem}

+The proof of Theorem \ref{thm:10} and Theorem \ref{thm:11} will be based on an analysis of the Fourier multipliers corresponding to the operators $M_{2^n}^{\calP}$ and $ T_{2^n}^{\calP}$, respectively.
+In order to describe the key points of our approach let us focus the attention on $m_{2^n}$, which is the multiplier associated with $M_{2^n}^{\calP}$, i.e. $\calF^{-1}\big(m_{2^n}\hat{f}\big)=M_{2^n}^{\calP}f$.
+For simplicity, let us also assume that we are in the scalar case.
+As in the previous papers in the subject we employ the circle method of Hardy and Littlewood.
+We use these techniques implicitly in the analysis of the relevant partition of unity $\Xi_{n}$, see \eqref{eq:9}, which allow us to distinguish between asymptotic or highly oscillatory behavior of $m_{2^n}$.
+The projections $\Xi_n$ play an essential role in our further study of $m_{2^n}$.
+More precisely, we write

-The $r$-variation versions of these theorems will be the subject of the second paper of this series \cite{mst2}.
-We next want to highlight three main tools that are used: \begin{enumerate}[(i)] \item A variant of a key idea of Ionescu--Wainger \cite{iw}: a suitable $\ell^p$ estimate for projection operators which are made up of sums corresponding to fractions $a/q$ whose denominators $q$ have appropriate limitation in terms of their prime power factorization (see \eqref{eq:201} and inequality \eqref{eq:202} below as well as Theorem \ref{th:3}). \item A maximal estimate in terms of ``dyadic" sub-blocks (see \eqref{eq:205}).
-It is a consequence of a numerical maximal estimate (see Lemma \ref{lem:6}), which in turn is an outgrowth of the idea implicit in the proof of the classical Rademacher--Menshov theorem (see \cite{kaczste}). \item A refinement of the estimates for multi-dimensional Weyl sums in \cite{SW0}, where the previous limitations $N^\epsilon \leq q \leq N^{k-\epsilon}$ are replaced by the weaker restrictions $(\log{N})^\beta \leq q \leq N^k(\log{N})^{-\beta}$ for suitable $\beta.$ \end{enumerate}
+where $(1-\Xi_n(\xi))m_{2^n}(\xi)$ is a highly oscillatory term and $\Xi_n(\xi)m_{2^n}(\xi)$ localizes asymptotic behavior of $m_{2^n}(\xi)$.
+The highly oscillatory part is controlled by Weyl's sums, see Section \ref{sec:3}.
+In the asymptotic part one approximates the multiplier by sums over irreducible fractions with small denominators corresponding to the integral analogue of $m_{2^n}(\xi)$ multiplied by Gauss sums.
+This part requires a more sophisticated analysis, and in particular three tools that we now highlight: \begin{enumerate}[(i)] \item A variant of a key idea of Ionescu--Wainger \cite{iw}: a suitable $\ell^p$ estimate for projection operators which are made up of sums corresponding to fractions $a/q$ whose denominators $q$ have appropriate limitation in terms of their prime power factorization (see \eqref{eq:9} and inequality \eqref{eq:35} below as well as Theorem \ref{th:3}). \item A maximal estimate in terms of dyadic sub-blocks (see \eqref{eq:21}).
+It is a consequence of a numerical maximal estimate (see Lemma \ref{lem:6}), which in turn is an outgrowth of the idea implicit in the proof of the classical Rademacher--Menshov theorem (see \cite{kaczste} and also \cite{ll} and \cite{mt3}). \item A refinement of the estimates for multi-dimensional Weyl's sums in \cite{SW0}, where the previous limitations $N^\epsilon \leq q \leq N^{k-\epsilon}$ are replaced by the weaker restrictions $(\log{N})^\beta \leq q \leq N^k(\log{N})^{-\beta}$ for suitable $\beta.$ \end{enumerate}